 The ACEs study was groundbreaking and truly revolutionized the way that we think and view the physical and mental health problems of those who have been subjected to traumatic experiences.
 Many healthcare systems and providers have incorporated ACE screenings into their intake paperwork in an effort to provide the most trauma-informed and effective approach possible.

 According to the American Psychological Association, there are three types of stress:

-When an individual, particularly a child, experiences long term toxic stress, it can often cause difficulties throughout the duration of their life.
-Long term exposure to toxic stress can affect neural connections, which ultimately results in a disruption of brain development.
-The original ACE study found that adults who had been subjected to 4 or more Adverse Childhood Experiences were at a significantly higher risk for behavioral issues, mental and physical health problems later on in life.
+When an individual, particularly a child, experiences long-term toxic stress, it can often cause difficulties throughout the duration of their life.
+Long-term exposure to toxic stress can affect neural connections, which ultimately results in a disruption of brain development.
+The original ACE study found that adults who had been subjected to 4 or more Adverse Childhood Experiences were at a significantly higher risk for behavioral issues, and mental and physical health problems later on in life.